The Simpsons: Run length achievements

 On February 9, 1997, The Simpsons surpassed The Flintstones with the episode "The Itchy & Scratchy & Poochie Show" as the longest-running prime-time animated series in the United States.
 In 2004, The Simpsons replaced The Adventures of Ozzie and Harriet (1952 to 1966) as the longest-running sitcom (animated or live action) in the United States in terms of the number of years airing.
 In 2009, The Simpsons surpassed The Adventures of Ozzie and Harriet's record of 435 episodes and is now recognized by Guinness World Records as the world's longest running sitcom (in terms of episode count).
 In October 2004, Scooby-Doo briefly overtook The Simpsons as the American animated show with the highest number of episodes (albeit under several different iterations).
-However, network executives in April 2005 again cancelled Scooby-Doo, which finished with 371 episodes, and The Simpsons reclaimed the title with 378 episodes at the end of their seventeenth season.
+However, network executives in April 2005 again canceled Scooby-Doo, which finished with 371 episodes, and The Simpsons reclaimed the title with 378 episodes at the end of their seventeenth season.
 In May 2007, The Simpsons reached their 400th episode at the end of the eighteenth season.
 While The Simpsons has the record for the number of episodes by an American animated show, other animated series have surpassed The Simpsons.
 For example, the Japanese anime series Sazae-san has over 2,000 episodes (7,000+ segments) to its credit.

 In 2009, Fox began a year-long celebration of the show titled "Best.
 20 Years.
 Ever." to celebrate the 20th anniversary of the premiere of The Simpsons.
 One of the first parts of the celebration is the "Unleash Your Yellow" contest in which entrants must design a poster for the show.
 The celebration ended on January 10, 2010 (almost 20 years after "Bart the Genius" aired on January 14, 1990), with The Simpsons 20th Anniversary Special – In 3-D!
 On Ice!, a documentary special by documentary filmmaker Morgan Spurlock that examines the "cultural phenomenon of The Simpsons".

 As of the twenty-first season (2009–2010), The Simpsons became the longest-running American scripted primetime television series, having surpassed the 1955–1975 run of Gunsmoke.
-On April 29, 2018, The Simpsons also surpassed Gunsmoke's 635-episode count with the episode "Forgive and Regret."
+On April 29, 2018, The Simpsons also surpassed Gunsmoke's 635-episode count with the episode "Forgive and Regret".

 The Simpsons is both the longest-running and the highest ranking animated series to feature on TV Time's top 50 most followed TV shows ever.

 On February 6, 2019, it was announced that The Simpsons has been renewed for seasons 31 and 32.

 On March 3, 2021, it was announced that The Simpsons was renewed for seasons 33 and 34.